syepesc/iclash/docs/data_throughput.md

 This document outlines the expected **data throughput** of the iClash application, both in terms of **API requests** and **database persistence**, to help understand the system’s scale and performance boundaries.

-## 🛡️ About Clash of Clans

-Clash of Clans is a widely popular mobile strategy game where players build and upgrade their villages by collecting resources—primarily through attacking other players.
-While the game features many mechanics, iClash focuses on a selected subset that provides rich, structured data:

-- Player Profiles.
-- Player Legend League Statistics.
-- ~~Player Legend League Attacks (TBD)~~.
-- Clans.
-- Clan Wars.
-- ~~Clan War Leagues (CWL) (TBD)~~.

-All tracked data is updated **daily** (every 24 hours) to maintain accuracy and support historical insights.

 ## 👀 About the Data Gathered and Persisted

 The following calculation represents the **initial seed data strategy** implemented by iClash.